ChanakK/responsive-card/README.md

 - Getting the lower half of the card to be a different color
 - The image scaling to 1.15 when we hover over the card

 ### Solutions

 - To get the lower half colored with a separate color, had to use padding inside the card elements

 - Had to target the image like this `.card:hover img`

+### Findings

+- On mobile devices `hover` does not work due to that created media-query and assigned it only to desktop sites.

 ## Credits